 - Increase productivity: Get more bang for the buck

-- Reduce costs: Get the same bang for less bucks
+- Reduce costs: Get the same bang for fewer bucks

 - Improve business operations: Get more bucks for the bang